Momentum-Team-15/momentum-team-15.github.io/_posts/2022-11-17-fe-react-router.md

 ### Organizing your files

 This is _very_ subjective, but there are strategies and organizational patterns that you can follow.
-You should follow the practices and conventions established by the team that you work with at your job.
+You should follow the practices and conventions established by the team that you work with.

 For starters, here are two good takes on how to organize your files.